Super123qew/Final-project-passion-30/PSEUDOCODE.md

   ##  DataStore script (WIP)

-  - Retrieves necessary game services
+  - Retrieves necessary game services such as connecting to ROBLOX's data stores
-  -
+  - A table of wins of the player is created
+  - Creates a leaderboard when the player joins the game so they can see how many wins they have
+  - Saves the data if any is needed to be saved when the player leaves

   ## OnPLayerAdded Script